envisioning/vocab/vocab/Fab.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.6
+- 0.575
+- 0.55
+- 0.525
+- 0.5
+- 0.475
+- 0.45
 slug: fab
 summary: A fabrication facility, or fab, is where microchips are manufactured using sophisticated processes involving advanced materials and photolithography.
 title: Fab
 ---